Online Optimization with Predictions and Switching Costs: Fast Algorithms and the Fundamental Limit: Conclusion

 \subsection{Proof of Theorem \ref{thm: W=0 lower bound}}

-Remember that $0\leq L_T \leq DT$, so we will discuss two scenarios: $0 < L_T < D$, and $D \leq L_T \leq DT$ ($L_T=0$ is trivially true), and construct different function sequences to prove the lower bound.
-The proof will be very similar to the proof of Theorem \ref{thm: W>=1 lower bound}, we will first construct random sequence, then show that the lower bound holds in expectation.
+The proof is similar to the proof of Theorem \ref{thm: W>=1 lower bound}.
+We will also construct random cost functions and prove the lower bound of the regret in expectation.
+We will discuss two scenarios: $0 < L_T < D$, and $D \leq L_T \leq DT$ ($L_T=0$ is trivially true), and construct different function sequences to prove the lower bound.
 Without loss of generality, we let $x_0=0$.

 \nit{Scenario 1: $0 < L_T < D$.}